George Phillpotts

 Lieutenant George Phillpotts (1814 – 1 July 1845) was an officer of the Royal Navy.

-He was born in Durham, England in or about 1814.
+Early life

+George Phillpotts, the eighth of fifteen children of Henry Phillpotts and Deborah Maria Surtees, was born in Durham, England in or before January 1814, and baptised at Durham Cathedral on 26 January 1814.
+At that time Henry was a canon of Durham Cathedral, 9th prebend, as well as curate of St Margaret's Church, Durham.
+He became Bishop of Exeter in 1831.

 Career

 George Phillpotts entered the Royal Navy on 5 September 1827, advanced to mate through examination on 26 November 1833, served on HMS Asia.
+He also served on HMS Comet.
 However, in January 1841, General William Dyott, 63rd Regiment, observed that he'd left the navy and was helping his friend Dick Dyott, the General's son, and the Conservative Party:

-"On the 6th a friend of Dick's, Mr. Phillpotts, a son of the Bishop of Exeter's, came for two nights, and was an able help in assisting at our party the following day.
+On the 6th a friend of Dick's, Mr. Phillpotts, a son of the Bishop of Exeter's, came for two nights, and was an able help in assisting at our party the following day.
 He had been in the navy, but on account of his father's politicks could not obtain promotion and quitted, and was employing himself in a colliery and in iron works at Dudley.
 Dick made acquaintance with him at Plymouth when he was serving as midshipman.
 He is a nice gentlemanlike youngster.

+The Western Times had reported his predicament in March 1839, that:

+Bishop Phillpotts has a son of most extraordinary naval abilities—who has displayed valour the most consummate, zeal unabated and unwearied in every clime, discretion the most profound, and talent the most distinguished; and yet he is only a middy after twelve years service, and the infernal whigs will not promote him.

+Vouched correct by the West of England Conservative, the Northampton Herald had earlier noted that during those midshipman years:

+he has been in active service, and has been in almost every part of the globe.
+He is a young man possessing most distinguished talent, consummate personal bravery, and unsullied reputation.
+Testimonials as to his character were signed by every commanding officer, without exception, under whom he has served.
+Under the sanction of these testimonials he made an application to the Admiralty for promotion, but a hint not be misunderstood was given to him, that the name Phillpotts alone was a bar to all promotion, however in every other respect he might be deserving of it.

+Phillpotts responded to The Times that the statement contained in the Northampton Herald was incorrect, and entirely unauthorised by him or his family.

 Phillpotts received his commission in the Royal Navy with rank of lieutenant on 12 November 1841.
 On 8 February 1842 he was appointed to the newly commissioned HM Steam Sloop Vixen, under Commander Henry Boyes, RN, being manned and provisioned at Plymouth, England, for her maiden voyage to the East India station and China.